I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Moz has a special place in my heart.
 It was the first keyword research tool I started with nearly a decade ago.
 It remains a mainstay and trusted resource in my repertoire.

 Moz was one of the first tools to provide organic keyword difficulty scores, giving them a leg up against the competition.
 In terms of accuracy, user experience and value, Moz is a really nice tool for just about any level of SEO.
-Furthermore, their subscription comes with MozBar, which allows you to inspect SERPs on the fly and gives you an incredible read into the competitive landscape.
+Furthermore, their subscription comes with MozBar, which allows you to inspect search engine results pages (SERPs) on the fly and gives you an incredible read into the competitive landscape.
 There is no substitute for manually inspecting SERPs for difficulty.

 Moz also has a unique feature that helps you determine keyword priority by combining search volume, difficulty, SERP crowding and a subjective relevance score (My Score AKA is this keyword actually relevant to my business?), making it easy to sort through massive quantities of keywords in one go.